MNoichl/pystreamgraph/README.md

 # pystreamgraph

-A compact Matplotlib streamgraph helper with ordering, margins, optional smoothing, shape‑preserving PCHIP boundary curves (default), optional Catmull–Rom curves, and label placement.
+A compact Matplotlib streamgraph helper, partially vibe-coded, with a lot of options for layout, smoothing, label placement etc.

 ## Install